You might be overpaying right now

 How Telematics Technology Functions

-Usage based insurance relies on small plug in devices or mobile apps to monitor every move the vehicle makes.
+Usage based insurance relies on a small telematics device or a mobile app to monitor every move the vehicle makes.
+By utilizing telematics technology, insurers can gather precise data on several key behaviors:

 • Braking and Acceleration: Sensors detect hard braking or rapid starts.
 These are viewed as indicators of distracted driving or tailgating.